simplificator/datatrans/README.markdown

 =================

 More information about Datatrans JSON API can be found [here](https://api-reference.datatrans.ch/).
 Our gem uses endpoints from `/v1/transactions` section.
+You can set any additional properties like custom webhook URLs in the json payload by passing `additional_options: <your options>`.

 We implemented support for [Redirect mode](https://docs.datatrans.ch/docs/redirect-lightbox) (since Lightbox mode may not work correctly on mobile, whereas Redirect works well on all devices).